 - AES and JE continue to pose problems due to the scarcity of doctors, slow progress in drinking water projects in encephalitis-affected areas and difficulties in the identification of the causes of the diseases.

-- The number of cases of disabilities due to scrub typhus have decreased, but cases of mental illness have increased.
-Rehabilitation programmes for such patients are not in a good condition in Uttar Pradesh and Bihar.
+- The number of cases of disabilities due to scrub typhus has decreased, but cases of mental illness have increased.
+Rehabilitation programmes for such patients are not in good condition in Uttar Pradesh and Bihar.

 - Encephalitis in children is directly related to malnutrition.
 In Bihar and Uttar Pradesh, most patients hail from poor rural families.
 Many of them are children of labourers, including landless labourers, and some of them have left their villages and migrated to cities to earn a living.